FACON-Nicolas/FACON-Nicolas/README.md

 <p align="center"><b>This picture is a preview, not a real view of the project.</b></p>

-<p align="center">this repository contains a source code of a system collision in 2D. there are two types of collisions, the boxes and the circles.
-The project</p>
+<p align="center">this repository contains a source code of a system collision in 2D. there are two types of collisions, the boxes and the circles.<br> The project is currently in development.</p>

 #### <p align="center" style="width: 400px; margin: auto; border: 1px solid black">![](https://i.ibb.co/txDp9nc/collision2-D-preview.png)</p>